Moving to France from the UK: Everything You Need to Know

 If there is no deal, and if you are a French resident who holds the above-mentioned S1 certificate before Brexit, you are entitled to healthcare for up to two years in France.

-Any healthcare benefits arranged through your employment should not be affected.
+Any healthcare benefits arranged through your employer should not be affected.

 If you move to France and then decide to move back to the UK after Brexit, you will be entitled to NHS as soon as you set up residence in the UK.